KeithDinh/E-Store/README.md

 - populate: display referenced data, only for attribute with 'ref' in model
 - {new: true}: // send the new updated to client instead of the old one
 - findOneAndUpdate - $push in second arg to push data to array type property

+# BUG

+- #1 Cant set customed password validator for firebase forgot password
+- #2 /product/undefine bug
+- #3 URL change but not component when click on Brands menu item multiple times.

+## SOLUTIONS:

+- #3: listen to a state in useEffect